rjmatthews62/MooCoder/README.md

  Errors will be highlighted.
  You can also add a test command to test the results of your work.

  Runtime errors will be detected and the appropriate verb loaded, and the error line highlighted.
-You can also double-click on the stack trace in the debug window (you may have to scroll back a bit, it's a bit messy at present)
+A stack window will open, and you can double-click on the stack trace to view the calling code.

  The "Verbs" tab shows the currenly known verbs are listed.
 Double click to load and edit that verb.